 Dress your baby in lightweight breathable fabrics with a loose fit

 Appropriate clothes can make your baby feel comfortable and cool.
 Remove extra layers of clothing.

 Cool down the affected skin with a cold compress

 If the affected area is small, dab a piece of cloth in cold water and gently apply it over the area to cool it down and relieve irritation.
 If the affected area is large, you can consider a quick cold bath without using any soap.
 You could use gentle cleansers with non-irritating ingredients, such as Baby Wash.

 Dust the affected skin with Baby Powder containing Oatmeal

 Oat Kernel Flour helps to soothe your baby’s inflamed skin and reduces itchiness.
 Dusting the heat rash-affected area with a baby powder that contains Oats and other naturally absorbent ingredients like Corn Starch can help to keep your baby’s skin dry and irritation-free.
 Talc Free Baby Powder is made with Corn Starch, Oat Kernel Flour, and Kaolin to absorb excess oil and moisture while also soothing your baby’s skin.

 Medicated creams containing Zinc Oxide can help to soothe your baby’s rash.

-Your baby’s skin is extra sensitive when affected with a heat rash.
-So you need to be extra careful about any products that you put on their skin.
+Your baby’s skin is extra sensitive when affected by a heat rash.
+So you must be extra careful about any products you put on their skin.
 Avoid products containing harsh chemicals such as parabens, sulphates, silicones, mineral oils, allergens, and toxins.
 You could explore CITTA’s range of baby skincare products for gentle skincare that will not irritate your little one’s skin.